 You may have heard your teacher tell you to, “Lift the pit of your belly towards your spine”.
 This is ‘mula bandha’ and how we teach students to engage their cores for improved back support and to bring strength into each posture.

 Speak to your teacher about how to develop your mula bandha and work on uddiyana and jalandahara bandha too.

 We believe philosophy is at the heart of Yoga.
 Most of us don’t come to Yoga to learn something new but rather to unlearn all the conditioning that has brought us to this place in our life.

 Yoga is far more than physical: our teachers’ classroom dialogue comes from their personal evolutions and experiences in yoga.
 Powerful philosophy can be a great way of encouraging students to take a journey out of their busy minds and deep into the depth of their souls.
 Quite simply, philosophy is offered as a doorway for our students to access their hearts.

 If some of the philosophy doesn’t resonate, you can just let it go and still enjoy the other benefits of the practice.

 Heated yoga is not recommended for pregnancy, so we advise you not to attend those classes.
-As an alternative, why not try P.L.A.Y.
-Vinyasa – non-heated, P.L.A.Y.
-Yin (not suitable for at least 3 months after giving birth), or P.L.A.Y.
-Therapeutics.
+As an alternative, why not try Vinyasa – non-heated, Yin (not suitable for at least 3 months after giving birth).
 However, always check with your doctor in advance and let your teacher know you’re pregnant so they can help you modify poses as necessary.